 - Charging the stranger

 - A “muzzle punch” (if they’re wearing a muzzle)

 It’s important to remember that ALL dogs, regardless of whether they’re considered one of the most aggressive dog breeds or not, provide warnings before they bite.
 Choosing to overlook those warnings falls on you, NOT the dog.

 Most Aggressive Dog Breeds: Small Dogs

 When people think of aggressive dog breeds, they immediately conjure up images of imposing, muscled hounds.
-Surprisingly, many small breed dogs fail the temperament testing.
-And fault lies with the owners.
+Yet, surprisingly, many small breed dogs fail the temperament testing.
+And the fault lies with the owners.
 People find the Napoleon Complex amusing, so they do nothing to curb the aggressive behaviors.
-A six-pound dog growling and snapping doesn’t seem frightening, right?
+A six-pound dog growling and snapping doesn’t seem frightening.
 However, take those same behaviors and move them into a SIXTY-POUND dog.
 Now, it’s not so funny.
 ALL aggression should be taken seriously and trained appropriately.
 It’s NEVER funny.

 - Dachshund: Applied Animal Behaviour Science ranked Dachshunds as the most aggressive dog breed.
 People often refer to these little dogs as “carpet crocodiles” due to their penchant for going for the ankles.
 They’re intelligent and stubborn, and early socialization and training are a MUST.
 It’s important to remember Doxies started as badger dogs, and they’ve retained that fierce demeanor.

 - Jack Russel Terrier: JRTs took third place in that Applied Animal Behaviour study.
 They need a firm pack leader (that would be you) to prevent them from taking over the household and turning aggressive.
 Originally bred in England for fox-hunting, they’re quick and active little dogs.
 Start training as a puppy to establish firm boundaries.